Breakfast Sliders Recipe (Bacon & Sausage)

 Instructions

-- Cook the bacon and sausage links until crispy and drain on paper towels.
+- Cook the 8 slices bacon and 8 sausage links until crispy and drain on paper towels.

-- Break the eggs into a bowl and whisk lightly.
+- Break the 6 large eggs into a bowl and whisk lightly.

 - Scramble the eggs in a skillet over low heat (do not overcook as they’ll go into the oven and cook some more).